syncfusion-content/maui-docs/MAUI/PDF-Viewer/Lock-Unlock.md

 {% highlight C# %}
 void LockFirstAnnotation()
 {
-    //Obtain the annotation collection using the `SfPdfViewer` instance.
+    // Obtain the annotation collection using the `SfPdfViewer` instance.
     ReadOnlyObservableCollection<Annotation> annotations = PdfViewer.Annotations;

-    //Obtain the first annotation in the annotation collection.
+    // Obtain the first annotation in the annotation collection.
     Annotation firstAnnotation = annotations[0];

-    //Lock the annotation.
+    // Lock the annotation.
     firstAnnotation.IsLocked = true;
 }
 {% endhighlight %}